 The Italian ARC is hosted by the Istituto di Radioastronomia in Bologna.
-The node currently employs three staff members and five postdocs, experts in mmastronomy and/or interferometry, and has the support of a dedicated system manager.
+The node currently employs four staff members and five postdocs, experts in mm-astronomy and/or interferometry, and has the support of a dedicated system manager.
 Support is offered with the use of ALMA tools for proposal preparation and submission, tracking of accepted ALMA projects, data reduction with CASA, ALMA archive mining, and the special areas of polarimetry and mm-VLBI with ALMA.
 This is mostly done via face-to-face visits or Helpdesk tickets.

-Visit the Italian ARC node at www.alma.inaf.it
+Visit the Italian ARC node at http://arc.ia2.inaf.it